opengisch/QField-docs/documentation/how-to/advanced-how-tos/3d-terrain-view.en.md

 ## Navigating the 3D View
 :material-tablet: Fieldwork

-QField allows for interactive extent manipulation when viewing data in the 3D terrain view.
+QField allows for interactive extent manipulation when viewing data in the 3D view.
-You can actively pan and zoom the terrain directly within the 3D mode rather than relying on a static, locked extent.
+You can actively pan and zoom directly within the 3D mode rather than relying on a static, locked extent.

 Depending on your device setup, you can interact with the 3D extent in the following ways: